-"The Reeve's Tale" is the story with which the Reeve attempts to "quite," or answer, "The Miller's Tale."
+"The Reeve's Tale" is an attempt by the Reeve to "quite," or answer, "The Miller's Tale."
 The Reeve is angry because the Miller has just told a story in which a carpenter is humiliated by his wife and her lover.
-The Reeve appears to interpret this as an attack on the entire carpentry profession, and because he was formerly a carpenter, decides that he must answer this perceived attack with "bleryng of a proud milleres eye," or the fictional "take-down" of a miller (11).
-The similarity of the "punishment" of the miller and carpenter – humiliation by adultery – is one way in which we might read this tale as "answering" the Miller's.
+The Reeve appears to interpret this as an attack on the entire carpentry profession, and because he was formerly a carpenter, he decides that he must answer this perceived attack with "bleryng of a proud milleres eye," or the fictional "take-down" of a miller (11).
+The similarity of the "punishment" of the miller and carpenter—humiliation by adultery—is one way in which we might read this tale as "answering" the Miller's.

 Finally, "The Reeve's Tale" is notable because it's the first example we have in English of a writer trying to imitate an accent other than his own.
 The dialect in which the two clerks speak, using regional colloquialisms and replacing the o's in many words with the letter a, is very different from the Southern English or London accent in which Chaucer normally wrote (and probably spoke).
 The notion that comedy might be produced by the attempt to imitate regional accents is one we still appreciate today, for which we can thank Chaucer, and specifically "The Reeve's Tale."

 Ben Hur.
 Gladiator.
 Kill Bill.
 Hamlet.
 How many of our most epic movies and stories focus on a central character's quest for revenge?
 In them, the avenging character's mission is portrayed as a noble goal they undertake to bring justice for their loved ones when, for some reason, the law has failed them.
 The story most often ends with the death of both the villain and the avenger, balance having been restored to the world after an epic battle between good and evil.